carpentries/instructor-training/_episodes/15-lesson-study.md

 questions:
 - "How should I prepare to teach?"
 objectives:
-- "Use a learner profile to think about someone likely to attend a workshop you will teach."
-- "Classify the level of a learning objective in terms of Bloom's taxonomy."
+- "Create a profile for a learner in your workshop."
-- "Critically analyze a Carpentries lesson's objectives."
+- "Critically analyze a learning objective for your workshop."
-- "Describe reverse instructional design and explain why this is useful when preparing to teach."
 - "Identify checkpoints in a lesson for formative assessment."
-- "Recognize instructor notes as a resource for preparation."
 keypoints:
 - "To teach effectively, you have to know *who* you are teaching."
-- "Good learning objectives communicate the intended effect of a lesson on its learners."
-- "A good exercise provides useful guidance to instructors about next steps needed in teaching."
+- "Good learning objectives identify specific events that can be evaluated through formative assessment."
+- "A good exercise informs Learners and Instructors when an objective is achieved."
 ---
+# Building Teaching Skill

-At this point in the workshop, we have discussed many cognitive principles and teaching practices that are at the heart of the curriculum we design, collaboratively, in The Carpentries community.
-We hope you are feeling excited and optimistic about putting those concepts to work in your teaching practice!
-However, it is also critically important to keep in mind another idea we have emphasized: that teaching is a *skill* - and a complex one at that.
+At this point in the workshop, we have discussed many cognitive principles and teaching practices that guide collaborative development and maintenance of The Carpentries curricula.
+We hope you are also feeling excited and optimistic about putting those concepts to work in your teaching practice!
+One thing we have emphasized is that **teaching is a skill** - and a complex one at that.
-Whether you are new to teaching or experienced with certain methods, adding new features takes takes effort and practice!
+Whether you are new to teaching or skilled in certain methods, adding new features takes takes effort and practice!
 In this episode, we will walk through some techniques for preparing to teach a workshop that we hope will help you to develop goals and implementation plans that are specific to a workshop.